mortenpa/KotlinFileEater/assignment.md

 At the moment every API has its own upload/download endpoints implemented, but maintaining them all is difficult.
 To improve the situation, an API is needed that allows uploading files and accessing them with a token.
 The API is responsible for saving the file on disk and storing metadata about it.
-For each uploaded file, a unique token (UUID) should be generated
+For each uploaded file, a unique token (UUID) should be generated.

-Boilerplate for this service is already provided with a mongoDB database set up
+Boilerplate for this service is already provided with a MongoDB database set up.

 **Acceptance**
 - Code follows basic coding conventions (see for Java and Kotlin standards below)